7 Powerful Reasons to Learn Social Selling

 That’s because a growing amount of company revenue is coming directly from social selling.

-Another survey, this one by HubSpot in 2018, demonstrates this.
+Another survey, this one by HubSpot, demonstrates this.
 It found that 50 percent — half — of all company revenue is now being influenced in some way through social selling.

 This is happening across 14 of the most common industries including Software, Healthcare, Marketing, and Advertising.